Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 ### Programs

-Ivy syntax brings additional structure to programs making it easy to construct and combine sequences of conditions.
+Ivy syntax brings additional structure to programs, making it easy to construct and combine sequences of conditions.
 Like individual conditions, programs do not change state or return values; they simply succeed or fail.

 Here is an example of a control program written in Ivy: